Drifting Lands

 Sound 8

-From big bosses and swarms of enemies to screens filled with bullets and explosions, Drifting Lands offers everything fans expect from the side scrolling shooter genre.
-However, it goes one step further by also merging it with some action-RPG elements that will keep you coming back for more in a bid to customize your ship to the max.
-It starts out a little slow, but thanks to multiple difficulty grades, the intensity of the action quickly ramps up.
-Anyone with an itchy trigger finger looking for a shooter that has a bit more replay value than usual shouldn’t at the very least try out the free demo.
+From big bosses and swarms of enemies to screens filled with bullets and explosions, Drifting Lands offers everything fans expect from the side-scrolling shooter genre.
+However, it goes one step further by merging it with some action-RPG elements that will keep you coming back for more to customize your ship to the max.
+It starts a little slow, but thanks to multiple difficulty grades, the intensity of the action quickly ramps up.
+Anyone with an itchy trigger finger looking for a shooter that has a bit more replay value than usual should, at the very least, try out the free demo.

-Gameplay: A little overwhelming at times, but at least you are eased into things quite gently.
+Gameplay: The game can get a little overwhelming at times, but at least you are eased into things quite gently.

-Graphics: Detailed and colorful, especially for a side scrolling shooter, but very few truly jaw-dropping set pieces.
+Graphics: The visuals are detailed and colorful, especially for a side-scrolling shooter, but very few genuinely jaw-dropping set pieces.

 Summary 8.3 Outstanding